Much has changed since the FRDC developed its first strategic plan in the early ‘90’s.

 Of course fishing and aquaculture is only one component of a larger connected system, and so this process also required participants to consider trends relating to shifting social values, climate and the environment, economics, geopolitics, population growth and movement, technology & innovation, and global trade, among others.

-Working with Dr Kirsten Abernethy from our Human Dimensions Subprogram, we undertook a detailed analysis of priorities identified in existing plans developed by Research Advisory Committees (RACs), Subprograms and Industry Partnership Agreements (IPAs), as well as the Federal Fisheries Minister’s National Fishing Advisory Council, National Marine Science Plan and Australian Fisheries Management Forum, to map common themes identified, and compare to priority areas identified from this extensive consultative process.
+Working with Dr Kirsten Abernethy from the Human Dimensions Subprogram, we undertook a detailed analysis of priorities identified in existing plans developed by Research Advisory Committees (RACs), Subprograms and Industry Partnership Agreements (IPAs), as well as the Federal Fisheries Minister’s National Fishing Advisory Council, National Marine Science Plan and Australian Fisheries Management Forum, to map common themes identified, and compare to priority areas identified from this extensive consultative process.

 FRDC has also been working with CSIRO to take the system map developed by FRDC stakeholders, and integrate key elements into a computer model.
 This is an experiment to see whether it might help inform discussions on possible investments to deliver impact, and what to measure to track progress.